clarevoyance/azureml-mlops/README.md

 ### Step 4: Enable Logging

-Now that the best model is deployed, we will enable Application Insights through the `logs.py` script.
+We choose the best model for deployment and enable "Authentication" while deploying the model using Azure Container Instance (ACI).
+The executed code in logs.py enables Application Insights.
+"Application Insights enabled" is disabled before executing `logs.py`.
+We will also use `wget` to retrieve the `swagger.json` link found in the deployed endpoint details.

 ![](images/ch4_1.png)